libra2org/libra2-core/storage/README.md

 Example command:
 ```
-$ cargo run -p aptos-debugger aptos-db backup continuously \
+$ cargo run -p libra2-debugger aptos-db backup continuously \
     --metadata-cache-dir ./mc \
     --state-snapshot-interval-epochs 1 \
     --concurrent-downloads 4 \
     --command-adapter-config s3.yaml
 ```

-There are other subcommands of the aptos-debugger aptos-db, all of which are experimental and can mess up with the backup storage, use only at your own risk.
+There are other subcommands of the libra2-debugger aptos-db, all of which are experimental and can mess up with the backup storage, use only at your own risk.

 ### Creating an AptosDB with minimal data at the latest epoch ending in a backup